1j01/jspaint/README.md

 ## Desktop App

-I've started work on a desktop app, built with [Electron][] and [Electron Forge][].

-There are no releases yet, but much of the groundwork has been laid, and several features implemented.

-Why did I do this.
-I hate electron apps.
-They're so slow and bulky...

-If you're interested, comment on [this issue](https://github.com/1j01/jspaint/issues/2).
+JS Paint can be installed as a PWA, altho it doesn't work offline.

+(Also I made some effort to build it into a desktop app with [Electron][] and [Electron Forge][], but this will use unnecessary system resources and is not recommended.
+See [this issue](https://github.com/1j01/jspaint/issues/2).)

 [Electron]: https://electronjs.org/
 [Electron Forge]: https://electronforge.io/